* This is a sponsored post for Pasquier *

-French Toast is something that we don’t have for breakfast very often, as it is quite an indulgent start to the day, but every now and then we will have this sweet treat, as who doesn’t want dessert for breakfast?
-As a variation from the traditional French Toast, this one is stuffed with almond butter and banana, which is such a great combination and a good way to add some protein (from the nut butter) and some fruit (from the banana).
+French Toast is something that we don't have for breakfast very often, as it is quite an indulgent start to the day, but every now and then we will have this sweet treat, as who doesn't want dessert for breakfast?
+It's a variation from the traditional French Toast, because this one is stuffed with almond butter and banana.
+It's such a great combination and a good way to add some protein (from the nut butter) in addition to some fruit (from the banana).
 We have also used a great quality brioche loaf for the bread, making this a really tasty breakfast.
-In fact, you don’t even have to keep if for just breakfast – it’s good at any time of day!
+In fact, you don't even have to keep if for just breakfast - it's good at any time of day!

 "When Gabriel Pasquier first opened in his small village bakery in 1936, he used levain in his dough.
 The same technique was passed onto his sons that decided to continue using traditional levain to bake Brioche Pasquier products.
 Raising the dough this way is a more time consuming process compared to using modern yeast, but it provides a unique sourdough flavour and the products are then carefully baked using a similar process to the one used in 1936.

 Despite the years that have passed, we continue this tradition of using our unique raising agent.
 Levain is the most natural way to raise dough and does not require any added sugar.
 It brings acidity to the dough that enables conservation without using preservatives. "